codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/New-Section-14-e89d.md

 There are 3 main zones in the Styles panel

-1. The css style, showing from top to bottom :
+1. The CSS style, showing from top to bottom :
     1. "element.style" which is inline style attached to the element.
     1. Style from the external stylesheets
     1. User agent stylesheet (which is the default style the browser has for all elements)